gbmhunter/blog/content/electronics/components/op-amps/_index.md

 ### Rail-to-Rail Op-Amps

-What is a _rail-to-rail_ op-amp?
-The manufacturers of single-supply op-amps (op-amps that can run from a single voltage supply, rather than requiring a dual positive/negative supply) market op-amps as _rail-to-rail_, and that the output of the op-amp can swing from ground to the positive rail.
-This is not exactly true.
-The op-amp's output voltage will never get exactly to the rail, due to the finite voltage drop across the output-stage transistors.
-Rail-to-rail op-amps can just drive closer to the rails than general purpose op-amps can.
-This voltage drop increases with the amount of current the op-amp is supplying to the load.
+A _rail-to-rail_ op-amp is an op-amp which supports input voltages **near** the power rails, and can drive the output close to the power rails.
+We must stress the word **NEAR**, as the op-amp's output voltage will never get exactly to the rail, due to the finite voltage drop across the output-stage transistors.
+Rail-to-rail op-amps just support wider ranged input voltages and can drive closer to the rails than general purpose op-amps can.
 Look for the **low level output voltage** (`\(V_{OL}\)`) parameter in the op-amp's datasheet.
 For "rail-to-rail" op-amps, this will usually be about 100-200mV about ground at normal load currents.

 {{% warning %}}
-"_Rail-to-rail_" op-amps cannot really output either rail voltage.
-A negative power supply is always required if you want the op-amp to be able to output a true 0V.
+"_Rail-to-rail_" op-amps cannot really output either rail voltage, just closer to it that general purpose op-amps.
 {{% /warning %}}

-**To achieve a true ground output, you need a negative voltage supply.** There are dedicated ICs designed to provide a small negative power supply to op-amps so that they can output true ground.
+This also means that a rail-to-ral single-supply op-amp cannot output 0V. **To achieve a true ground output, you need a negative voltage supply.** There are dedicated ICs designed to provide a small negative power supply to op-amps so that they can output true ground.
 One such example is the [Texas Instruments LM7705](http://www.ti.com/product/LM7705), a "_Low Noise Negative Bias Generator_".
 This IC only generates -230mV, which allows the designer to use CMOS-based op-amps which usually have a maximum supply voltage of 5.5V.

 {{< img src="lm7705-low-noise-negative-bias-voltage-generator-for-op-amp-application-schematic.png" width="688px" caption="The typical application schematic for the Texas Instruments LM7705, a 'Low-Noise Negative Bias Generator' for the negative supply of an op-amp.
 This allows the op-amp to output true 0V.
 Image from http://www.ti.com/."  >}}